 Consolidation services are used when freight volumes are less than a full truckload.
 Otherwise, shippers use LTL services or delay shipments until they have a truckload's worth of products.
 However, holding shipments could mean missing the customer's requested arrival date.
 You may be spending a lot of money to ship air instead of products by not consolidating freight into trailer loads that are close to, or at capacity.

-Working with a third-party logistics provider (3PL), freight consolidation is an option to move your loads cost-effectively.
+Working with a third-party logistics provider (3PL) or an FPO (Freight Process Outsourcing) company, freight consolidation is an option to move your loads cost-effectively.
 It's basically car-pooling for freight.
 Essentially, loads that are going in the same direction share space on a trailer.

 If your freight is stored in a 3PL's warehouse, then there's likely additional freight moving in the same direction that could be consolidated into a single trailer load.
 All shippers can take advantage of lower rates by only paying for a portion of a full truckload.
 If your company has several LTL shipments going to the same distribution center, all of them could get delivered in one truck.
 For smaller shipments, the 3PL typically uses a pool distribution facility to deliver your load to its final destination.